motine/sta/README.md

 // Right before the screen is emptied, right after all the drawing is put on the screen. void draw(); // !!
 This method must be provided by the student (in the `project.c` file)

 // Change the intended frame rate.
+Usually used in the setup() function.
-Don't use values higher than 25.0 unless you are sure your computer(s) are fast enough. void fps(float target_frames_per_sec);
+// Don't use values higher than 25.0 unless you are sure your computer(s) are fast enough. void fps(float target_frames_per_sec);
 // Stop the calls to `draw`.
 The result of the current `draw` will be kept on the screen forever. void stop();